Book-Tax Differences and Earnings Changes

 University of Nevada, Reno - Department of Accounting and Information Systems

-Prior studies suggest that large book-tax differences (BTDs) are related to earnings growth (or persistence), but it is not clear what drives this relation.
-I divide total BTDs into temporary and permanent categories, and hypothesize that temporary BTDs (reflected in deferred taxes) are related to future changes in pretax earnings, whereas permanent BTDs are related to future changes in tax expense.
-Results are consistent with these hypotheses.
-Prior studies also suggest that both types of BTDs are related to earnings management.
-I investigate whether the effect of earnings management on the BTD/earnings relation is different for the two types of BTDs.
-I find little evidence that earnings management influences the BTD/earnings relation for either type of BTD.
+Prior studies suggest that large book-tax differences (BTDs) are associated with earnings changes (or persistence), but it is not clear what drives this association.
+Studies such as Lev and Nissim (2004) examine the association between total BTDs and after-tax earnings changes, but a better understanding of this association requires an examination of the components of the BTDs and earnings changes.
+I divide total BTDs into temporary and permanent categories, and hypothesize that temporary BTDs (reflected in deferred taxes) predict future changes in pretax earnings, whereas permanent BTDs predict future changes in tax expense.
+The results are consistent with these hypotheses.
+Prior studies also suggest that both types of BTDs are associated with earnings management and tax avoidance.
+I find evidence that tax avoidance firms have a more positive association between their BTDs and both pretax earnings changes and tax expense changes.
+However, I find only inconsistent evidence on the influence of earnings management on the BTD/earnings changes association, with results dependent on the research design.

-Keywords: book-tax differences, earnings quality, earnings management, taxable income, deferred taxes
+Keywords: Book-tax differences, earnings changes, earnings management, tax avoidance, deferred taxes, tax accruals

 JEL Classification: H25, H32, M41working papers series

 Date posted: May 28, 2009 ; Last revised: August 26, 2014